 - Go back to moderate speed for 3 -5 minutes

-So this is basically eating up your body's glycogen storage's so you can start to hit the fat and it works very well, can be very tough so take it easy.
+So this is basically eating up your body's glycogen storage so you can start to hit the fat and it works very well, can be very tough so take it easy.

-So basically you are doing a quad workout and in turn burn less calories than you would using a Cross traine machine, of course a cross trainer also involves arms so this will burn even more calories.
+So basically you are doing a quad workout and in turn burn fewer calories than you would using a cross-training machine.
+Of course, a cross trainer also involves arms so this will burn even more calories.

 If you decide to go for a run try doing it outdoors or in a stadium or circuit so you don't end up with weak calves and hamstrings.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 The workout mentioned here seems to be useful.